-If you search the acronym on the Internet, you won’t see very many doctors listed, but rather a list of referral sites.
+If you search the acronym, LLMD (Lyme Literate Medical Doctor) on the Internet, you won’t see very many doctors listed, but rather a list of referral sites.
 These sites can be a good tool to find a doctor, but you must remember to do your own research as well.
-To make that process a little easier for you, we’ve listed some top things to look for in a LLMD.
+To make that process a little easier for you, we’ve listed some top things to look for in an LLMD.

 What are the Doctor’s Qualifications?

 That seems pretty easy, right?
 Well, yes and no. You’re still going to have to do some work.
-Determining a doctor’s qualifications goes beyond what the doctor’s office looks like, his specialty, his education and how great the staff is.
-Those are good things to know, but the main thing you should be considering is how many patients has this doctor effectively treated for Lyme.
+Determining a doctor’s qualifications goes beyond what the doctor’s office looks like, their specialty, their education, and how great the staff is.
+Those are good things to know, but the main thing you should be considering is how many patients have this doctor effectively treated for Lyme.

 There are a few things you can do to find that out.
 Sometimes doctors will have success stories posted on their websites or social media.
 Also, remember the “If you never ask, you’ll never know” rule?
 Try calling the potential doctor’s office and ask how they diagnose and treat Lyme disease and if they have a patient advocate to help you better understand the treatments if you have questions.
 Additionally, ask if there are any patients that are willing to talk to new patients about their experience.

 Does the Doctor Pursue Further Education?